courtneypure/CPureMakeThingsBlog/content/blog/excessive-art-making/index.md

 In my recent newsletter I talked about how I was reevaluating how I use social networks.
 The constant posting started to feel like I was just checking off the box to make sure I stayed consistent with my “online presence.”
 There seems to be this imaginary pull with social networks to always produce since we are all constantly vying for the attention.
 I watch a lot of youtube and folks will post as much as twice a week, which if you add that up over 52 weeks, that’s 104 videos a year!
 For most, this is not even their full time job.

 For me, once I started to feel burnt out and underwhelmed with the art I was producing I knew I had to make a change.
-With this shift in mindset a question popped into my head:
+With this shift in mindset a question popped into my head\:

 How many art pieces did some of my favorite artists make in their lifetime?